-If you didn't find anything there that inspired you, another great way is to think about areas of knowledge with which you're currently unfamiliar, but would be very interested in researching.
+If you didn't find anything here that inspired you, ask what you know.
+Or, what do you want to know?
+Another great way to find a topic is to think about areas of knowledge you're currently unfamiliar but would be very interested in researching.

 Quite a challenge, but also very rewarding!

-Another option is to brainstorm with classmates, instructors, family and friends for possible ideas.
+Another option is mind-mapping with software like Freemind or brainstorming with classmates, instructors, family, and friends for possible ideas.
 Other people make great sounding-boards when you get stuck!

-For example, if all you can come up with is the general topic area of "basketball", your classmates may help you to think of other ideas that could stem from that... the history of the game, perhaps, or a speech about some of the game's greatest heroes.
+For example, assume that all you can come up with is the general topic area of "basketball," Your classmates may help you think of other ideas.
+Brainstorming can identify questions stemming from the general subject of the sport: the history of the game, perhaps, or a speech about some of the game's greatest heroes.